-If your hen’s feathers are looking a little sparse these days, you might not just be imagining it.
-She could actually be losing some of her fluffy foliage.
-You might be asking yourself, “how can my hen grow her feathers back fast?”
+Are your hen’s feathers looking a little sparse these days, you might not just be imagining it.
+Chicken feather loss can be caused by many things.

 There are several culprits behind why your hen might be losing her feathers, but if you’re looking for more information on how to help your hen grow her feathers back fast, you’ve come to the right place.